openhwgroup/cva6/docs/VerifPlans/VerificationPlanning101.md

 This field is used to link the Feature to coverage data generated in Regression.
 Leave this blank for now as this information is tool dependent.
 <br><br><br>
 <sup>1</sup>I know, I know, we _all_ hate spreadsheets, but they really are the best format for this type of data.

+## Verification Plan Reviews
+As core-v-verif is an open-source project it is necessary to enable open, comprehensive reviews with a broad set of stakeholders and interested parties in any proposed
+Verification Plan.
+At a minumum, design and verification leads, and related design engineers and verification engineers must be involved in a review.
+The review should be made open to all other interested contributors, utilizing collaboration tools as necessary.

+Please use the following procedure when introducting a new verification plan or introducing a major edit to an existing Verification Plan.

+1. The initial revision of the Verification Plan is created and added to the repository in a PR.
+Note that the respective Verification Plan status page should always be up-to-date with current review status of the Vplan.
+2. Create an Issue in core-v-verif https://github.com/openhwgroup/core-v-verif/issues/new/choose
+   - The issue should be a Task
+   - The issue should carry a core-specific label **if** the vplan is core-specific
+   - The issue should have a link to the checked-in Vplan on GitHub.
+   - The issue should be assigned to the Verification Plan Owner.
+3. Arrange for a review call for the verification plan on Zoom, Teams or another appropriate platform.
+Try to select a time to maximize attendance.
+    - Add the following people as required attendees:
+      - Verificaiton plan owner
+      - Desiger responsbile for DUT feature being verified
+      - Verification lead for project
+4. Announce the verification plan review call and the Issue on Mattermost in the TWG: Verification channel.
+Included a link to the meeting call.
+5. Reviewers should pre-review the plan and provided comments in one of two ways.
+    - (Preferable) directly annotate the spreadsheet via the comment mechanism in Excel and attach to the Issue when finished
+    - Provided comments directly as comments on the GitHub issue
+6. After the review meeting the Verification Plan Owner should incorporate feedback and apply a PR to update the plan.
+7. Move the status in the README.md file accordingly to indiciate a reviewed plan

+Note that a similar procedure should be followed for reviewing final vplan annotation after the vplan is fully executed.